On the Pulse of Morning: Background

 Angelou was the first poet to read an inaugural poem since Robert Frost read his poem "The Gift Outright" at President John F. Kennedy's inauguration in 1961, and the first Black woman.
 (Note: The second Black woman, Elizabeth Alexander, recited her poem "Praise Song for the Day" at President Barack Obama's inauguration in 2009.)
-When it was announced that Angelou would read one of her poems at Clinton's inauguration, many in the popular press compared her role as inaugural poet with that of Frost, especially what critic Zofia Burr called their "representativeness", or their ability to speak for and to the American people.
+When it was announced that Angelou would read one of her poems at Clinton's inauguration, many in the popular press compared her role as inaugural poet with that of Frost, especially what critic Zofia Burr called their "representativeness" or their ability to speak for and to the American people.
 The press also pointed to the nation's social progress that a Black woman would "stand in the place of a white man" at his inauguration, and praised Angelou's involvement as the Clinton administration's "gesture of inclusion".

-Angelou told her friend Oprah Winfrey that the call requesting her to write and recite the poem came from television producer Harry Thomason, who organized the inauguration, shortly after Clinton's election.
-Even though she suspected that Clinton made the request because "he understood that I am the kind of person who really does bring people together", Angelou admitted feeling overwhelmed, and even requested that the audiences attending her speaking engagements pray for her.
+Angelou told her friend Oprah Winfrey that the call requesting her to write and recite the poem came shortly after Clinton's election from television producer Harry Thomason, who organized the inauguration.
+Even though she suspected that Clinton made the request because "he understood that I am the kind of person who really does bring people together", Angelou admitted feeling overwhelmed, and requested that the audiences attending her speaking engagements pray for her.

-She followed her same "writing ritual" that she had followed for years and used in writing all of her books and poetry: she rented a hotel room, closeted herself there from the early morning to the afternoon, and wrote on legal pads.
+Angelou followed the same "writing ritual" that she had used for many years to write all of her books and poetry: she rented a hotel room, sequestered herself there from early morning to afternoon, and wrote on legal pads.
 After deciding upon the theme "America", she wrote down everything she could think of about the country, which she then "pushed and squeezed into a poetic form".
 Angelou recited the poem on January 20, 1993.

 Themes

-"On the Pulse of Morning" shared many of the themes in President Clinton's inaugural address, which he gave immediately before Angelou read her poem, including change, responsibility, and the President's and the citizenry's role in establishing economic security.
-The symbols in Angelou's poem (the tree, the river, and the morning, for example) paralleled many of the same symbols Clinton used in his speech, and helped to enhance and expand Clinton's images.
+"On the Pulse of Morning" shared many themes with President Clinton's inaugural address, which he gave immediately before Angelou read her poem, including change, responsibility, and the President's and the citizenry's roles in establishing economic security.
+The symbols in Angelou's poem (the tree, the river, and the morning, for example) paralleled many of the symbols Clinton used in his speech and helped enhance and expand Clinton's imagery.
 Clinton's address and the poem, according to Hagen, both emphasized unity despite the diversity of American culture.
 "On the Pulse of Morning" attempted to convey many of the goals of Clinton's new administration.